leifbr/partnerlabs/docs/class2/modules/module02.rst

    iv.  **Source/Address:** <leave blank>

-        1. **Note:** The default is 0.0.0.0/0, all source IP address are allowed
+        .. note:: The default is 0.0.0.0/0, all source IP address are allowed

    v.   **Destination** **Address/Mask:** 10.1.10.100

-        1. NOTE: The default mask is /32
+        .. note:: The default mask is /32

    vi.  **Service Port**: 80 or HTTP